 The mixture of wood and metal eliminates harsh frequencies, ringing, and harmonic distortion.
 The PS2000e reduces signal coloration to accurately show your audio‘s data.
 From the speaker chassis to the voice coil and magnets, the PS2000e was built with only the best materials.

 The audio signal from the diaphragm is diffraction-free thanks to a new front panel and a grill for the driver.
 The driver’s housing reduces distortion and echo.
 The PS2000e has a very large sound stage that is faithfully reproduced.
-The headphones capture a lot of detail and space.
+The best headphones heavy metal capture a lot of detail and space.

 These headphones have a frequency response range of 5 Hz to 50 kHz, which is very wide.
-They’re certainly audiophile-quality headphones, but they don’t have the coloration that audiophile-quality headphones should have.
+They’re certainly audiophile-quality headphones, but they don’t have the coloration that audiophile-quality the best headphones heavy metal should have.

 Due to the fact that the Grado PS2000e headphones are the most expensive on this list, they are unquestionably among the best heavy metal mixing headphones.
 They sound incredibly accurate, and the maple wood adds to the headphones’ acoustic efficiency.